provenance-io/docs/blockchain/basics/stablecoin.md

 ---
-description: High-level creation of a coin marker on Provenance.
+description: High-level creation of a coin marker on Provenance Blockchain.
 ---

 # Coin